 to the extent caused, contributed to or brought by any Access Seeker Customer directly or indirectly in connection with the Services;

-the Access Provider will not be responsible to the Access Seeker or any Access Seeker’s Customer for any failure or delay in provision of a Service where such failure or delay is caused by or contributed to by any action or inaction of the Access Seeker or of any Access Seeker’s Customer; and
+the Access Provider will not be responsible to the Access Seeker or any Access Seeker Customer for any failure or delay in provision of a Service where such failure or delay is caused by or contributed to by any action or inaction of the Access Seeker or of any Access Seeker Customer; and

-the Access Seeker will be solely responsible for any misuse of a Service or part of a Service by the Access Seeker’s Customers and the Access Seeker will be liable accordingly.
+the Access Seeker will be solely responsible for any misuse of a Service or part of a Service by the Access Seeker Customers and the Access Seeker will be liable accordingly.

 SUSPENSION

-The Access Provider may only suspend a Service to the extent necessary to address (i) an emergency requiring suspension as further detailed in clauses 12.2 to 12.4; or (ii) a request from the Authority to suspend a Service.
+The Access Provider may only suspend a Service to the extent necessary to address:

+an emergency requiring suspension as further detailed in clauses 12.2 to 12.4; or

+a request from the Authority to suspend a Service.

 The parties acknowledge that suspension may be potentially disruptive for users of telecommunications networks in Bahrain and that an assessment of whether or not to suspend a Service in particular circumstances should consider the interests of potentially affected users as a whole.

-Subject to clause 12.1, the Access Provider may suspend the supply or use of a Service provided to the Access Seeker, by giving the Access Seeker forty-eight (48) hours’ written notice if in the reasonable opinion of the Access Provider the Access Seeker’s Network has a material adverse effect on the efficient or safe operation of the Access Provider’s Network and the Access Seeker has failed to rectify the material adverse effect before the end of a notice period of not less than thirty (30) days in usual circumstances, and not less than seven (7) days in urgent cases provided that:
+Subject to clause 12.1, the Access Provider may suspend the supply or use of a Service provided to the Access Seeker, by giving the Access Seeker forty-eight (48) hours’ written notice if, in the reasonable opinion of the Access Provider, the Access Seeker’s Network has a material adverse effect on the efficient or safe operation of the Access Provider’s Network or similar detrimental impact on the continuous and uninterrupted supply of Services to other Licensed Operators and the Access Seeker has failed to rectify the material adverse effect before the end of a notice period of not less than thirty (30) days in usual circumstances, and not less than seven (7) days in urgent cases provided that:

 before suspending the supply or the use of a Service, the Access Provider has notified the Authority at least forty-eight (48) hours ahead of its intended suspension; and